Dyrektrypt/modify-watch/README.md

 Now just run the command `mow [args]` whenever you want to use Modify Watch.

 ## Usage
-Modify Watch requires the argument of SOURCE in which is the path of the file to be watched.
+Modify Watch has the mandatory argument of SOURCE in which is the path of the file to be watched.

 Modify Watch has the usage of the following:
 ```